EHI: End-to-end Learning of Hierarchical Index for Efficient Dense Retrieval: Introduction

-Furthermore, our experiments on the popular MS MARCO benchmark~\citep{bajaj2016ms} demonstrate that \EHI~shows improvements of $0.6\%$ in terms of nDCG@10 compared to dense-retrieval with ScaNN baselines when only 10\% of documents are searched.
-Similarly, EHI provides \textbf{$4.2\%$} higher nDCG@$10$ than state-of-the-art (SOTA) baselines on the MS MARCO TREC DL19~\citep{craswell2020overview} benchmarks for the same compute budget. \EHI~also achieves SOTA exact search performance on both MRR@$10$ and nDCG@$10$ metrics with up to \textbf{$80\%$} reduction in latency, indicating the effectiveness of the joint learning objective.
-Similarly, we outperform SOTA architectures such as NCI on NQ320$k$ by \textbf{$0.5\%$} and $\sim2\%$ on Recall@10 and Recall@100 metrics with a model one-tenth the size! (see Section~\ref{sec:results}).
+We conduct an extensive empirical evaluation of our method against SOTA techniques on standard benchmarks.
+Our experiments on the popular MS MARCO benchmark~\citep{bajaj2016ms} demonstrate that \EHI~shows improvements of 0.6\% in terms of nDCG@10 compared to dense-retrieval with ScaNN baselines when only 10\% of documents are searched.
+We attribute these improved embeddings to the fact that \EHI enables an additional signal to the encoder from the indexer as well as the integrated hard negative mining as it can retrieve irrelevant or negative documents from indexed leaf nodes of a query.
+Here, the indexer parameters are always fresh, unlike techniques akin to ANCE \citep{xiong2020approximate}.
+Similarly, \EHI~provides upto {\textbf{8.2\%}} higher nDCG@$10$ than state-of-the-art (SOTA) baselines on the MS MARCO TREC DL19~\citep{craswell2020overview} benchmarks for the same compute budget. \EHI~also achieves SOTA exact search performance on both MRR@$10$ and nDCG@$10$ metrics with up to {\textbf{80\%}} reduction in latency, indicating the effectiveness of the joint learning objective.
+Similarly, we outperform SOTA architectures such as NCI on NQ320$k$ by {\textbf{0.6\%}} and {\textbf{1.8\%}} on Recall@10 and Recall@100 metrics. (see Section~\ref{sec:results}).

-\textbf{To summarize, the paper makes the following key contributions:} \begin{itemize}[leftmargin=*] \itemsep 0pt \topsep 0pt \parskip 2pt \item Proposed \EHI, the \emph{first} end-to-end learning method for dense retrieval that jointly learns both the encoder and the search indexer for various downstream tasks. (see Section~\ref{sec:algo}). \EHI represents a paradigm shift in dense retrieval where both encoder and ANNS could be integrated and trained accurately, efficiently, and stably in a single pipeline. \item Extensive empirical evaluation of \EHI on the industry standard MS MARCO benchmark and compare it to SOTA approaches like ColBERT, SGPT, cpt-text, ANCE, DyNNIBAL, etc. (see Appendix~\ref{appendix:comparison_to_sota}). \EHI's focus is mainly on improving retrieval accuracy for a fixed computation/search budget and is agnostic to encoder architecture, similarity computation, hard negative mining, etc. \end{itemize}